Contact the TCC Library

 5. Using audio on one platform needs to stay on that platform.

 Reels and TikTok both allow users to reuse copyright audio in videos that others have posted.
-But downloading your video that reuses copyrighted audio from one platform and uploading to another might violate the original audio's copyright.
+But downloading your video that reuses copyrighted audio from one platform and uploading to another might violate the original audio's copyright or your platform agreement.
 If the original audio creator posted in both Reels and TikTok, for instance, find the video on the platform you're wanting to post to and reuse the audio there.
 If you cannot, then there is no implied license to reuse their audio on that platform, unfortunately.
 Using copyrighted audio that is not part of the platform could result in copyright flags or suppression of content.

 Other platforms like YouTube have algorithms that match copyrighted songs automatically and give credit where the copyright holder allows, but not every copyright holder can be listed or gives permission to the platform for this.